Laylo/laylo-partner-node/README.md

 ### Acquisition Source

-When you create an API key you give it a `name`.
+When you create an API key, you give it a `name`.
 The name you set will be used in the Laylo UI as the acquisition source for a new fan.
 We recommended setting the label to your company or product name.

 ### Creating a Conversion